SINTEF/dlite/doc/user_guide/protocol_plugins.md

 ----------------------------
 Protocol plugins can also be accessed in Python via the `Protocol` class.

-This example first save the data `b"hello world"` to the file `hello.txt` and then read load it back again:
+In the example below the data `b"hello world"`  is first saved to the file `hello.txt` and then loaded back again:
 ```python
     >>> with Protocol(protocol="file", location="hello.txt", options="mode=rw") as pr:
     ...     pr.save(b"hello world")